GustavoCaso/GustavoCaso.github.io/source/_posts/2017-07-17-dry-web-roda-for-rails-developers-part_ii-persistence.markdown

 end
 ```

-We need to define a [schema](http://rom-rb.org/learn/core/schemas/) and some composable, reusable query methods to return filtered results from our database table.
+We need to define a [schema](http://rom-rb.org/learn/core/schemas/) and some composable, reusable, query methods to return filtered results from our database table.
 For example `by_id(id)`.

 Let's continue by creating a new command.